awsdocs/aws-toolkit-vs-code-user-guide/doc_source/setup-toolkit.md

   + \.NET SDK: [https://dotnet.microsoft.com/download](https://dotnet.microsoft.com/download)
   + Node\.js SDK: [https://nodejs.org/en/download](https://nodejs.org/en/download)
   + Python SDK: [https://www.python.org/downloads](https://www.python.org/downloads)
 + **AWS SAM CLI** – This is an AWS CLI tool that helps you develop, test, and analyze your serverless applications locally\.
 This isn't required for installing the toolkit\.
-However, we recommend that you install it \(and Docker, described next\) because it's required for any AWS Serverless Application Model \(AWS SAM\) functionality, such as [Creating a Serverless Application](create-sam.md)\.
+However, we recommend that you install it \(and Docker, described next\) because it's required for any AWS Serverless Application Model \(AWS SAM\) functionality, such as [Creating serverless applications](create-sam.md)\.

   For more information, see [Installing the AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) in the *[AWS Serverless Application Model Developer Guide](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html)*\.
 + **Docker** – The AWS SAM CLI requires this open\-source software container platform\.
 For more information and download instructions, see [Docker](https://www.docker.com/)\.